 “I wasn’t disappointed, the course was everything I needed and more!
 When it came time to leave I didn’t want to go.
 I went away equipped to set up my own business and to keep on learning.
-Everything I learned set me on the road to becoming a successful equine bodyworker.
-Since 2005 I have built my own business, Simply Supple Equine Bodywork, based along the Front Range of the beautiful Rocky Mountains in Colorado, in which the focus has evolved naturally to keeping horses in training and performance horses at the top of their game
+Everything I learned set me on the road to becoming a successful equine bodyworker.”

-– CC Brewer, CEMT, Simply Supple Equine Bodywork
+– Colleen B., CEMT, Simply Supple Equine Bodywork, CO

 “Sara and Michael are wonderful teachers and really imparted on me a special gift.
 Equine massage has given me a different outlook on life and given me the opportunity to help so many horses and their owners.
-I enjoyed every minute of Prairie Winds Equine Massage Therapy College, and would encourage anyone thinking about attending to do it!
+I enjoyed every minute of AEMB and would encourage anyone thinking about attending to do it!”

-“Prairie Winds curriculum is unique, teaching how to feel, to ask, to follownot just to manipulate.
+“The curriculum is unique at AEMB, teaching how to feel, to ask, to follownot just to manipulate.
 There is no pre-set protocol used on each horse.
-Its not McDonalds.
-Its bodywork.
 Each horse needs something unique and individual.
 Thats why listening is so important.

-“Prairie Winds doesnt just teach anatomy and theory.
+“AEMB doesnt just teach anatomy and theory.
 You learn by putting your hands on many different horses every day.
-You cant learn bodywork from a book or an online course.
 You have to actually touch and feel many different bodies.
 Its a lifelong learning process.
-Its a fascinating and rewarding career.” – Erica
+Its a fascinating and rewarding work.” – Erica